bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 Let's first start with a Column chart for the average amount of calories from fat for the different food categories:

-If you need more help (each individual step explained) hve a look [here](https://support.microsoft.com/en-us/office/present-your-data-in-a-column-chart-d89050ba-e6b6-47de-b090-e9ab353c4c00).
+If you need more help (each individual step explained), have a look [here](https://support.microsoft.com/en-us/office/present-your-data-in-a-column-chart-d89050ba-e6b6-47de-b090-e9ab353c4c00).

 ![Column chart](./pics_11_data_visualization/fig3.png)
 *<sub>Figure 3: Column chart representing the average amount of calories from fat per serving for different food categories in a fast food restaurant.</sub>*